-Create an add-on
+Create a technology add-on

-Creating an add-on involves five steps.
+Creating a technology add-on involves the following five steps:

 Step 1: Capture and index the data

-The tasks in this step include:
+The explicit tasks that are done in this step include:

 - Get the source data into Splunk